Apple fails to disqualify antitrust monitor in e-books case

 For his part, Bromwich, a lawyer, has faulted Apple for refusing to provide access and adopting an "adversarial tone" toward him.

-Writing for the appeals court, Circuit Judge Dennis Jacobs criticized Bromwich for submitting an affidavit supporting the plaintiffs when they opposed Apple's request to halt his work.
+Writing for the appeals court, Circuit Judge Dennis Jacobs criticised Bromwich for submitting an affidavit supporting the plaintiffs when they opposed Apple's request to halt his work.

-"Bromwich's submission in conjunction with a litigant's brief was the opposite of best practice for a court-appointed monitor," and may raise "an appearance of impropriety," Jacobs wrote.
+"Bromwich's submission in conjunction with a litigant's brief was the opposite of best practise for a court-appointed monitor," and may raise "an appearance of impropriety," Jacobs wrote.

 But Jacobs said Cote's injunction "contemplates at least some interaction" between Bromwich and the plaintiffs, and that Cote need not disqualify him for that or for his billing rate, "rich as it may be."